Image optimization cost: self-hosted vs CDN (2026)

 Per-transformation pricing is the most common model.
 Services charge $1-5 per 10,000 transformations (resize, format conversion, quality adjustment).
 A product catalog with 10,000 images, each served in 3 format variants (original, WebP, AVIF) at 2 sizes (mobile, desktop), generates 60,000 unique transformations.
 At $3 per 10,000, that is $18 for the initial transformation pass.
 The real cost comes from ongoing transformations as new products are added and cached variants expire.

 Bandwidth-based pricing charges for the optimized data transferred.
 Rates range from $0.05-0.20 per GB depending on the provider and region.
 A site serving 100 GB of optimized images per month pays $5-20 in bandwidth fees — on top of the transformation charges.
+A self-hosted model has no vendor bandwidth fees at all: you pay only what your host charges, and you can still serve smaller images on slow connections with Save-Data variants at no per-byte surcharge.

 Hybrid models include a quota of free transformations or storage, then charge overages.
 These are attractive at low volumes but converge to per-unit pricing as traffic grows.